Get Help Now

 1

-Hello Kels.
-We are very sorry to hear about your niece's recent experience with the Elliot Hospital Emergency Department.
+Hello, Ellen.
+We are very sorry to hear about your recent experience with Elliot Hospital.
 Because we want every patient’s experience to be nothing short of excellent, we take your feedback seriously and would like to learn more about your experience and concerns.
 Please call 603-663-2666, and you will be directed to the appropriate liaison/department for follow-up.
+Thank you for taking the time to help us improve care for all our patients.

 1 month ago